scaleway/serverless-examples/jobs/registry-empty-ressource-cleaner/README.md

 # Scaleway Container Registry Cleaner

-This project helps you clean up your Container Registry by deleting namespaces without images inside.
+This project helps you clean up your Container Registry by deleting namespaces that do not contain any images.

 ## Requirements